 To play a track, run the shortcut or invoke it with Siri > Say out your track loud> It searches for the track on Spotify and plays instantly.

 16. Got Pulled Over

 This is literally a lifesaver when you think about it.
-Even though most Police Officers wear bodycams for a visual evidence, there’s nothing stopping you from creating a video for yourself.
+Even though most Police Officers wear bodycams for a shred of visual evidence, there’s nothing stopping you from creating a video for yourself.
 It turns the brightness to a minimum and activates the Do Not Disturb mode.
 It then sends a message to an emergency contact and starts recording a video.
 Once you stop the recording, it saves the video and sends it to the emergency contact.
 Very intuitive.

 To Activate the shortcut you can either run it through the Shortcuts App or by calling Siri to do it for you>It proceeds to capture a video and send it to your emergency contact.

 Install Got Pulled Over

 Goodreads is a popular website for readers and has a huge collection of Titles from every category and Genre.
 How many times have you come across a book which you wanted to read but couldn’t?
 Well, this shortcut scans the bar code behind the book and searches the Goodreads catalog and takes you to its product page and you can place an order for the book there.

 To scan a book run the script> point the camera towards the barcode of the book and wait for it to detect the barcode> It reads it and displays the product page of the book in the web browser.